iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

 ## Why would you need a custom integration?

-Why resort to a custom integration over the “zero-configuration git integration”?
+Why resort to a custom integration over the “zero-configuration git integration”[^1]?
 It makes sense if:

 - you want full control over your CI/CD pipeline (e.g. linting and running tests)
 - you are using GitHub Enterprise and can’t leverage Vercel’s GitHub Integration